jordantrc/cis-benchmark-audit/README.md

 Default output format [None]:
 ```

 Once configured, simply run the script.
-The output will be sent to a single file, *aws_audt_YYYYMMDD-HHMM.log*.
+The output will be sent to a single file, *aws_audit_YYYYMMDD-HHMM.log*.

 ```bash
 ./cis_aws_audit.sh